The death of someone we care about can have real and lasting impact on us and the people around us.

 As a member of our industry body SAIF we are able to invest in a service which can provide supportive counselling for the families that come to us.

-Counselling can take place by telephone, skype or as face-to-face sessions in your local area.
+Counselling can take place by telephone or email.

 The service is called ‘SAIF Care’ and it provides a range of services to people who have been bereaved and are over the age of 18, including:

 A freephone telephone helpline 0800 917 7224

 Email support and information firstname.lastname@example.org